Freddie Mercury

 Queen

 Queen, like Kiss, Aerosmith and a few others, embodied the pure excess of the '70s like few others could.
 They created their brand of arena rock mixing the British pomp of progressive rock and heavy metal while creating a huge, operatic sound with layers of thick, unique guitars and overdubbed vocals.
 For years, their albums boasted the motto "no synthesizers were used on this record," signaling their allegiance with the legions of post-Led Zeppelin hard rock bands.
 It was Freddie Mercury's unique voice along with the phenomenal guitar sounds of Brian May all brought together by Roger Taylor and John Deacon.
-Freddie Mercury was a bisexual, despite the fact that most people suspected it, he managed to keep his sexuality in the closet until his death from AIDS in 1992.
-I use to own a very large Queen record collection.
-For some reason I have not even attempted to update my cd collection yet, but I will eventually.
+Freddie Mercury was a bisexual, despite the fact that most people suspected it, he managed to keep his sexuality in the closet until his death from AIDS in 1991.

 Queen (Hollywood) 1973